hdelva/planner.js/README.md

 *This is a frozen branch to demonstate the creation of transfer footpaths.*

 It does not create the RDF files themselves, only the contents in a very crude file-based system.
+Most of the relevant code is in src/analytics/footpaths.
+The `analyze_approximations.ipynb` notebook contains the code that was run to analyze the approximations, along with some bonus material that combines it with the great-circle distance.

 ---